REHMAN47/2021-Online-Sales-Dashboard-Excel-vs-AI/README.md

 - 🚚 **Most Used Shipment Provider:** Royal Mail
 - 📦 **Most Returned Item:** Office Chair

+## My Experience with This project

+This project gave me hands-on experience comparing AI-powered tools with traditional manual methods — and I gained a lot of practical insight:

+- ⚖️ While Excel provides precise control, it demands more manual setup — Quadratic removes that overhead by automating much of the logic.
+- 🧠 Excel forces you to think through every calculation, which is great for learning — while Quadratic lets you focus more on the big picture.
+- ⚡ Quadratic is ideal when time is tight and insights are needed fast — but Excel shines when data accuracy and complex customization matter.
+- 🔍 With Excel, you build everything from the ground up — in Quadratic, AI does the heavy lifting so you can validate and adjust quickly.
+- 🎯 Excel taught me how to engineer dashboards manually, while Quadratic showed me how fast AI can generate usable results with minimal input.
+- 💡 Both tools served different purposes: Excel gave me mastery over structure, Quadratic gave me momentum to ideate rapidly.
+- 🧩 Excel requires you to connect all the pieces — Quadratic offers pre-built insights, which is great for starting fast or for non-analysts.

+Each approach had its strengths — and together, they helped me think more flexibly about how to approach future data projects depending on timeline, audience, and tool availability.

 ## 🚀 How to Explore This Project